QuEraComputing/GenericTensorNetworks.jl/docs/src/performancetips.md

     sc_target=20, sc_weight=1.0, rw_weight=3.0, ntrials=10, βs=0.01:0.1:15.0, niters=20), simplifier=MergeGreedy());
 ```

+The [`IndependentSet`](@ref) constructor maps a independent set problem to a tensor network with optimized contraction order.
-Key word argument `optimizer` decides the contraction order optimizer of the tensor network.
+The key word argument `optimizer` specifies the contraction order optimizer of the tensor network.
-Here, we choose the `TreeSA` optimizer to optimize the tensor network contraciton tree, it is a local search based algorithm.
+Here, we choose the local search based [`TreeSA`](@ref) algorithm,
-It is one of the state of the art tensor network contraction order optimizers, one may check [arXiv: 2108.05665](https://arxiv.org/abs/2108.05665) to learn more about the algorithm.
+which is one of the state of the art contraction order optimizer detailed in [arXiv: 2108.05665](https://arxiv.org/abs/2108.05665).
+One can type `?TreeSA` in a Julia REPL for more information about how to configure the hyper-parameters of the `TreeSA` method.
-Other optimizers include
+Alternative tensor network contraction orders optimizers include
 * [`GreedyMethod`](@ref) (default, fastest in searching speed but worst in contraction complexity)
 * [`TreeSA`](@ref) (often best in contraction complexity, supports slicing)
 * [`KaHyParBipartite`](@ref)
 * [`SABipartite`](@ref)

-One can type `?TreeSA` in a Julia REPL for more information about how to configure the hyper-parameters of `TreeSA` method.
-`simplifier` keyword argument is not so important, it is a preprocessing routine to improve the searching speed of the `optimizer`.
+The keyword argument `simplifier` is for preprocessing sub-routine to improve the searching speed of the contraction order finding.
+For example, the `MergeGreedy()` here "contracts" tensors greedily whenever the contraction result has a smaller space complexity.
+It can remove all vertex tensors (vectors) before entering the contraction order optimization algorithm.

 The returned instance `problem` contains a field `code` that specifies the tensor network contraction order.
 For an independent set problem, its contraction time space complexity is ``2^{{\rm tw}(G)}``, where ``{\rm tw(G)}`` is the [tree-width](https://en.wikipedia.org/wiki/Treewidth) of ``G``.
 One can check the time, space and read-write complexity with the following function.